 These assessments affect whether someone is incarcerated, sent to a mental health facility, released, or even executed, so the person creating them must be especially qualified, often at the PhD level.

 ULM Psychology offers an MS degree with concentrations in psychometrics, general psychology, and forensic psychology.
 The MS in forensic psychology program is available online and is made up of 36 credit hours.
 It helps students gain an understanding of psychology, along with criminal and legal procedures.
 Graduates from the program can choose to work in law enforcement, child protection, and correction centers.

 Master of Arts in Forensic Psychology, University of North Dakota (Grand Forks, ND)

-This 30-credit online program can be completed in two years.
+Students can complete this 30-credit online program in two years.
 It prepares students for a career in criminal justice systems.
 Students learn about forensics, legal systems, evaluation, as well as advanced psychological concepts.
 Graduates can go on to pursue doctoral programs in forensic science, criminal justice, and psychology.
-This is an online, part-time program that can be completed in two years.
+This is an online, part-time program that students can complete in two years.
 This program has been ranked as the number one online master’s in forensic psychology by CollegeChoice.